tatsushi-ikeda/sphinxcontrib-cjkspacer/README.md

 - `cjkspacer_after_exception`: (default: `r'\s\n)}\],.'`)

-    These three elements decide the boundaries between the CJK characters and the others characters.
+    These three elements decide the boundaries between the CJK characters and the other characters.

     If regular expressions